kochkinaelena/Uncertainty4VerificationModels/README.md

 Change `model/keras_lstm_outer.py` to either **(a)** load a set of hyper-parameters from existing `bestparams.txt` file or **(b)** to run  hyper-parameter optimisation using `parameter_search` function, set `ntrials` variable, a number of parameter combinations to be evaluated.

+There is also option to search over several feature sets as shown in `PHEME/model/keras_lstm_outer.py`.
+Also, preset options of feature sets in `generate_feature_set_list.py`.

 Then run:

 `python model/keras_lstm_outer.py`